lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 - **Direct deposits**: Users can continue depositing ETH directly to the Lido contract, receiving stETH 1:1 as before.
 The deposit flow through `submit()` and referral functions operates identically.
 - **Deposit router**: The existing deposit distribution logic and staking module interfaces remain intact.
 Current staking modules continue operating without modification.
 - **Buffer management**: The buffered ether mechanics, withdrawal request handling, and deposit allocation algorithms function as they do today.
-- **Validator lifecycle**: The process of spinning up validators, managing exits, and handling rewards through the existing Node Operator Registry remains unchanged.
+- **Validator lifecycle**: The process of spinning up validators, managing exits, and handling rewards through the existing Node Operator Registry remains unchanged for Lido Core.

 ### wstETH wrapper compatibility

 The wrapped stETH (wstETH) contract and its deployments across L1 and L2s maintain full compatibility:

 - **Unchanged interface**: The wstETH wrapping/unwrapping mechanics remain identical, as they depend only on stETH's share-based accounting, which is preserved.
-- **Cross-chain bridges**: Existing bridge implementations for wstETH on Arbitrum, Optimism, Polygon, and other L2s continue functioning without modification.
+- **Cross-chain bridges**: Existing bridge implementations for wstETH on Arbitrum, Base, Optimism, Polygon, and other L2s continue functioning without modification.
 - **Share rate consistency**: The fundamental share rate calculation preserves the wstETH:stETH exchange rate continuity, ensuring no disruption to existing positions.
 - **Integration stability**: DeFi protocols using wstETH as collateral or for liquidity provision experience no changes in behavior or required integration updates.